hmcldryl/HOMECILLO-IT11-Final-Activity/README.txt

 STEP 4: Open your browser and go to phpMyAdmin.
 STEP 5: Run the SQL Scripts in the "Scripts.txt" file.
 STEP 6: Go to "http://localhost/201880126/".
+STEP 7: Log in using "admin" as username and "password" as password.
 DONE!